ottotsuma/software-engineer-website/src/components/Monad/notes.md

 the classes have to counter each other in a kind of card game style were nothing is ever better then all others just better then 1 or 2

 ### Stats:
-<li>Vitality</li> Increases the recovery rate of MP and HP.
+<li>Vitality</li> Increases the recovery rate of HP.
 Total HP.
 Basic resistances.
 <li>Endurance</li> Increases resistance to physical damage, reduces physical damage taken (%), increases stamina.
 <li>Willpower</li> Increases resistance to magic, reduces magic damage taken (%), resistance to mental attacks. [spell duration (efficiency?
 Duration max?)]

-<li>Magic</li> increases Magical Attack Power and maximum MP.
+<li>Magic</li> increases Magical Attack Power and maximum MP, and recovery rate.
 <li>Strength</li> Increased Physical Attack Power and the weight behind each attack.
 Minor: Increased storage capacity.
 Reduce damage taken during a successful block.
 Increased resistance to falling.
 Increased movement speed.

 <li>Dexterity (Reflexes)</li>Increases Attack Speed, dodge change, movement on rough terrain.
 Reduces skills cool down.